Your Questions - Answered.

 Can I take the VTNE if I have only On-the-Job Training (OJT)?

 To be sure of current requirements, use the Board and Agency Directory for contact information for your state or province.
-Some of the remaining states allowing On-the-Job Training (OJT) and alternate pathway states include Alaska, Delaware, Wisconsin and Washington.
+Some of the remaining states allowing On-the-Job Training (OJT) and alternate pathway states include Alaska, California, Wisconsin and Washington.

 Can I take the VTNE if: